Frequently Asked Questions

-The suppositories can be stored in the refrigerator or freezer and should be used when cold.
+The suppositories stored in a refrigerator or freezer will last 6 months and should be used when cold.

 When should I use the products?

 For detoxifying products, such as Glytamins, Medicardium, Xeneplex and Lymplex, I believe it is best to take them during the day so that you can continue to drink water and flush the toxins out of your body.
-For other products, anytime is fine.
-For all suppositories, especially Medicardium, it is best that you wait until after a bowel movement before insertion.
+Rejuvelon is best taken at night since it contains melatonin.
+Other products can be taken at any time.

 What kind of lubrication should I use?

 A little bit of olive oil is fine.